OutpostUniverse/OP2Utility/ReadMe.md

 # OP2Utility

 A C++17 utility library for working with Outpost 2 game resources (maps, graphics, sounds).
-This is not a standalone utility, but rather a library to be used by other software, such as [OP2Archive](https://github.com/OutpostUniverse/OP2Archive) and [OP2MapImager](https://github.com/OutpostUniverse/OP2MapImager).
-For designing missions see the [OP2 Mission SDK](https://github.com/OutpostUniverse/OP2MissionSDK.)
-For adding modules to Outpost 2, see the [op2ext](https://github.com/OutpostUniverse/op2ext) repository.
+This is a static library to be used by other code projects.

+See [OP2Archive](https://github.com/OutpostUniverse/OP2Archive) and [OP2MapImager](https://github.com/OutpostUniverse/OP2MapImager) for examples of standalone utilities that make use of this library.

+This does not relate to mission building or extension modules for Outpost 2.
+For that see the [OP2 Mission SDK](https://github.com/OutpostUniverse/OP2MissionSDK) and [op2ext](https://github.com/OutpostUniverse/op2ext) respectively.
+Though with that said, if you wanted to be creative with game resources, you could potentially use this library from a mission or an extension module.

 Main features:
  - Extract and repack files in .VOL archives